TCCL/router/README.md

 Router method handling allows you to define a single handler class with multiple methods that handle each request.
 To add method handling to a `Router` subclass, use trait `TCCL\Router\RouterMethodHandling`.

 Once method handling has been added, you can add a method name to a class name handler specifier (e.g. `Namespace\Class::methodName`).
 You do not need to implement `RequestHandler` in the handler class when using method handling.
-Handler methods must be non-static and receive a single `Router` argument.
+Handler methods may be either static or non-static and receive a single `Router` argument.
+For a static method, use the syntax `@class::method`.

 ~~~php
 use TCCL\Router\Router;